The Progressive Corporation (PGR) on Track to Reach $137.00 in a Year

 Sponsored

-The stock witnessed a -0.06% loss in the last 1 month and extending the period to 3 months gives it a 6.95%, and is -4.89% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.08% over the week and 1.74% over the month.
+The stock witnessed a 4.38% loss in the last 1 month and extending the period to 3 months gives it a 8.86%, and is 6.51% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.32% over the week and 1.89% over the month.

 The Progressive Corporation (PGR) Analyst Forecasts